DaveyJH/tactical-rashers/README.md

 ## Objective

 This site is to represent capabilities with React.
-It will connect with a DRF back end, allowing full CRUD functionality with well handled user interactions.
+It will connect with a DRF back end, allowing full CRUD functionality with well-handled user interactions.

 The assessment checklist is available to view in the [`docs/` directory](https://github.com/DaveyJH/tactical-rashers/tree/main/docs)